ThePrairieBanana/pTGC-UFO-Agent-Kit/context/UFO.md

 - pTGC burned to date: 1.33% of total pTGC supply

 ## Fee Revenue (Last 365 Days)
-Total value generated from the 6% transaction fee: From $11,470,478 in volume.
+Total value generated from the 6% transaction fee: $688,229 Based on $11,470,478 in transaction volume over 365 days.

 | Fee Destination | % | 365-Day Value |
 |---|---|---|